kylbutlr/public-chat-api/README.md

 npm start
 ```

-Create/delete post requests require a Config Object of Headers for Authorization containing the JSON Web Token:
+Create, update, and delete post requests require a Config Object of Headers for Authorization containing the JSON Web Token:

 ```js
 headers: {